MichaelCombs28/elm-package-proxy/README.md

 #### Private GitHub repository

-Currently, the elm compiler only supports searching github for packages, so as part of the proxy, a GitHub handler has been provided that appends a user provided API token to the API call to retrieve the zipball.
+Currently, the elm compiler only supports searching github for packages, so as part of the proxy, a GitHub handler has been provided that appends a user provided Personal API token to the API call to retrieve the zipball, check the tag, etc.

-If a repository is private, since you control that namespace in git, elm-proxy does not prefix with `private`, and a private namespace is not necessary.

 ### Creating a kernel Package